 3D architecture drawings like that make a nice addition to your project proposals!

-Floor plan drawings show a structure’s internal layout.
+Floor plan drawings show the horizontal plane of a structure’s internal layout.
 Floor plan layouts also come in a wide variety of types depending on how they’ll be used.

 In the past, floor plans used to be limited to simple, black and white 2D layouts.
 But drawings like that are hard for a lot of clients to understand.